Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tnumber_17.md

 <div class='workings'>
 <div class='working'>

-Let's convert all the numbers into decimals..
+Let's convert all the numbers into decimals.

 $
 \begin{aligned}